planetlabs/notebooks/data-api-tutorials/README.md

-## Using Python to explore Planet's imagery
+## Using Python to access Planet's imagery

-Want to get started exploring Planet's imagery archive?
-These [Jupyter Notebooks](https://jupyter.org/) will walk you through using Python to interact with our Data API at [https://api.planet.com/data/v1](https://api.planet.com/data/v1).
+Hello and welcome!
+These notebooks are designed for users (like you!) who want to programmatically access Planet's imagery archive.
+We'll walk you through using Python to search, filter, and downland images via Planet's [Data API](https://api.planet.com/data/v1).
+If you'd like to start with a visual exploration of our stunning imagery, you can browse [Planet Explorer](https://www.planet.com/explorer/) first, then circle back to these API-based guides.

 ### Choose your own adventure: